 Hevo runs the following query to fetch the data periodically:

 SELECT * FROM some_table WHERE updated_timestamp_column > last_polled_time AND updated_timestamp_column < Now() - delay ORDER BY updated_timestamp_column ASC LIMIT 500000

-Note that aliased columns cannot directly be used in the job configuration fields.
-Your query must be written as a table expression before the aliased column can be used. moreover, if your query results in several columns with the same name, they should be aliased uniquely to disambiguate.
+Note: Aliased columns cannot directly be used in the job configuration fields.
+Your query must be written as a table expression before the aliased column can be used.
+Moreover, if your query results in several columns with the same name, they must be aliased uniquely to disambiguate.